“They don’t hate you, my child. They hate what you were meant to become.” – Tomi Adeyemi

 Prince Inan was somewhat interesting.
 He and Zelie both became maji after touching a magical scroll that restores magical powers.
 Princess Amari stole the scroll before escaping and begging Zelie and Tzain, Zelie’s brother, to help her.

 So Prince Inan becomes a maji.
 Instead of being proud of it and fighting for the maji, he hides his white hair.
 He wears helmets and dyes his hair.
-For awhile, he is going to carry one like nothing has changed.
-He’ll follow the kings orders until he is the king.
+For a while, he is going to carry one as if nothing has changed.
+He’ll follow the king’s orders until he is the king.
 I don’t think he expected to fall in love with Zelie.
 He wants to change but can he?
 Can he be a strong maji if he was a wishy-washy person?

-If you love fantasy, magic and characters that kick ass, then you will love Children of the Blood.
+If you love fantasy, magic, and characters that kick ass, then you will love Children of Blood and Bone.